Quantum Entropy Evolution: The Coordinate-Entropy of Coherent States Increases With Time

-where $\matrixsym{\Sigmabold}(t)=\matrixsym{\Sigmabold} + t^2 \hessian \matrixsym{\Sigmabold}^{-1} \hessian$.
+where $\matrixsym{\Sigmabold}(t)=\matrixsym{\Sigmabold} + t^2 \hessian(\mathbf {k}_0) \matrixsym{\Sigmabold}^{-1}\hessian(\mathbf {k}_0)$.
 Then

-As $\det\left ( \Identitymatrix+ T^2 (\matrixsym{\Sigmabold}^{-1} \hessian)^2\right)>0$, the entropy increases over time. \end{proof} The theorem suggests that quantum theory has an inherent mechanism to increase entropy for free particles, due to the spatial dispersion property of the Hamiltonian.
-Note that at $t=0$ a coherent state \eqref{eq:coherent-state-3D} reaches the minimum possible (spatial) entropy value, {while the spin-entropy remains constant}.
+As $\det\left ( \Identitymatrix+ t^2 (\matrixsym{\Sigmabold}^{-1} \hessian(\mathbf {k}_0))^2\right)>0$, the entropy increases over time. \end{proof} The theorem suggests that quantum physics has an inherent mechanism to increase entropy for free particles, due to the spatial dispersion property of the Hamiltonian.
+Note that at $t=0$ a coherent state \eqref{eq:coherent-state-3D} reaches the minimum possible coordinate-entropy value, {while the spin-entropy remains constant}.

-Coherent states are composed of superposition of stationary states, and as we have shown in Theorem~\ref{prop:stationaryStatesAreInC}, the entropies of stationary states are constant.
-One may then attempt to draw a parallel between mixing stationary states of a Hamiltonian in QM and mixing ideal gases in equilibrium in statistical \mechanics.
-It may appear that in both scenarios, if the states are not mixed the entropy is constant over time; but, after mixing, the entropy increases.
-However, as we will show, in quantum physics the entropy may decrease during a state evolution.